o2r-project/architecture/docs/04_solution-strategy.md

 This information is shared between all services that require authentication via the database.

 _The client application manages the control flow_ of all user interactions.

+### Tools

+If standalone tools are developed, they should provide a command-line interface (CLI) that allows integration into microservices when needed.
+Thanks to the container architecture and the controlled, we don't need to worry about documentattion for or distribution/packaging of these tools.
+It must only be ensured they are correctly installed using the microservice's Dockerfile.
+The only required documentation is for the installation into a container and usage of the CLI.